 So, of course, I set out to find some blues this evening, and without resorting to some of the more obvious choices (or at least the ones I know), I serendipitously found tonight’s selection, by a Black American musician I’m not familiar with, Chris Bell.
 He and his band, 100% Blues, play a song, “Elevator to Heaven,” that reminds me a little of the clip I heard this evening on the family video.
 Official information on Bell is a bit sparse… no official website that I could find or Wikipedia pages from which to draw.

 Bell was born in Washington, D.C. and raised in Massachusetts.
 That state has been on my mind all week, with the passing of a friend who lived there.
 At a gathering of friends on Zoom today, there was more talk of this man who remains very present in those whose lives he touched.
 I do not doubt that our dear friend is on an elevator to Heaven, though I am sure he would have ushered all the other passengers on first before getting on himself.

 “Elevator to Heaven” is featured on a live album released this year by Chris Bell & 100% Blues, Year of the Blues.
-While I enjoy live performances, I don’t find the recording to be of particularly high quality, so I am opting for the studio version from Blues 2001, which appears to be out of print and not provided on the Chris Bell YouTube topic channel.
+While I enjoy live performances, I don’t find the recording to be of particularly high quality, so I am opting for the studio version from Blues 2001, which appears to be out of print.
 A much shorter version of the song also appears on 2017’s Baptized by the Blues, which, along with the 2020 live album, is available in the iTunes Store.

 Here’s the audio for the 9:02 version from Blues 2001, though it is posted with a still image of the album art for another collection, Real Bluesman (2005).